uccser/cs-field-guide/text/formal-languages/formal-languages-en.md

 To find words with all the vowels in order, the code is simply "a.*e.*i.*o.*u".

 Students may ask how to do more complex searches, like letters in any order.
 If they are interested they can explore this on their own, but this is just a warmup exercise.
-We'll be covering this more carefully in the section on :ref:`fl-regex`.
+We'll be covering this more carefully in the section on [regular expressions](formal-languages.html#regular-expressions).

 {teacher end}

 The code you've used above is a part of a formal language called a "regular expression".
 Computer programs that accept typed input use regular expressions for checking items like dates, credit card numbers and product codes.
 They’re used extensively by programming language compilers and interpreters to make sense of the text that a programmer types in.
-We'll look at them in more detail in the section on :ref:`fl-regex`.
+We'll look at them in more detail in the section on [regular expressions](formal-languages.html#regular-expressions).

 Next we examine a simple system for reading input called a [finite state automaton][glossary.htm#finate state automaton], which --- as we'll find out later --- is closely related to regular expressions.
 Later we'll explore the idea of *grammars*, another kind of formal language that can deal with more complicated forms of input.